Generic selectors

 This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms.

 Controlled human infection studies (CHIS) having grown more common in the recent decades, the Indian Council of Medical Research (ICMR) released in 2023 the draft guidelines for such research in the country.
 The guidelines drew criticism from some activists and experts as premature1-3.
 While we agree with some of the critiques put forth, we also believe that the guideline fails to account for the full spectrum of scientific benefits from CHIS.
-While the exact mechanism of how India should best prepare for CHIS are outside the scope of this paper, we argue that the successful use of malaria CHIS in low- and middle-income countries (LMICs) with less robust scientific, medical, and ethics infrastructure provides evidence that some CHIS could still be conducted ethically in India and countries like it in the very near future with due caution and preparation.
+While the exact mechanism of how India should best prepare for CHIS are outside the scope of this paper, we argue that the successful use of malaria CHIS in low- and middle-income countries (LMICs) with less robust scientific, medical, and ethics infrastructure provides evidence that some CHIS could still be conducted ethically in India and countries like it in the near future with due caution and preparation.

 Purpose and utility of CHIS